History of US Quidditch

 In March, USQ hosts its first official regional tournament, the Swamp Cup in Gainesville, Florida.
 Regional tournaments follow at locations across the United States and in Canada.

 In November, World Cup V hosts 96 teams on Randall’s Island in New York City.
 The finals take place in Icahn Stadium and pit Middlebury against the University of Florida, the first team outside the northeastern United States to reach the World Cup finals.
+15,000 spectators and over 40 media outlets witness the event over two days.

 In December, the Australian Quidditch Association is established with the inaugural QUAFL Cup in New South Wales.